Raphanus raphanistrum: Distribution and habitat

 It is native to temperate regions of North Africa, Europe and parts of Western Asia.

 Range

 It is found in North Africa, within Macaronesia, Madeira Islands, Canary Islands, Algeria, Egypt, Libya, Morocco and Tunisia.
 Within Western Asia it is found in the Caucasus, Armenia, Azerbaijan, Cyprus, Georgia, Iran, Iraq, Israel, Jordan, Lebanon, Syria and Turkey.
 In eastern Europe, it is found within Belarus, Moldova and Ukraine.
 In middle Europe, it is in Austria, Belgium, Czech Republic, Germany, Hungary, Netherlands, Poland, Slovakia and Switzerland.
-In northern Europe, in Denmark, Estonia, Finland, Ireland, Latvia, Lithuania, Norway, Sweden and United Kingdom.
+In northern Europe, in Denmark, Estonia, Finland, Ireland, Isle of Man, Latvia, Lithuania, Norway, Sweden and United Kingdom.
 In southeastern Europe, within Albania, Bosnia and Herzegovina, Bulgaria, Croatia, Greece, Italy, Montenegro, North Macedonia, Romania, Serbia and Slovenia.
 Also in southwestern Europe, it is found in France, Portugal and Spain.

 Ecology

 It is frost hardy, and even hard freezes only temporarily interrupt bloom.
 In Australia, it is regarded as a habitat threatening invasive species in many areas.
 In Canada, it is a naturalised species and sometimes hybridizes with cultivated radish, R. sativus.
 It has also proved to be resistant to several herbicides.

 In southeastern USA, the pale yellow form is common, sometimes entirely taking over fields in wintertime.
 It is a significant source of pollen and nectar for a variety of pollinators, especially honey bees during the very early spring starting buildup.
 Female Andrena agilissima, or mining bees, frequent this plant to obtain pollen and nectar.
 Other pollinators include cabbage butterflies and a few syrphid fly species.